 About Martin R Back

-Martin R. Back, MD, FACS, RPVI, is a professor of surgery in the division of vascular surgery and endovascular therapy at the University of Florida College of Medicine.
+Martin R. Back, MD, FACS, RPVI, is a professor of surgery and chief of the division of vascular surgery and endovascular therapy at the University of Florida College of Medicine.

 Dr. Back was previously a professor of surgery at the University of South Florida Morsani College of Medicine.
 He also served as the chief of vascular surgery at James A. Haley Veterans Hospital, as well as the co-director of the noninvasive vascular laboratories at the James Haley VA and the USF division of vascular and endovascular surgery.